bulatb/yuno/docs/source/customize.rst

 The settings you can change are documented and defined in ``settings/config.json``.
 Yuno comes pre-configured to work with the standard repo layout described above, but you're free to use whatever you prefer.
 The defaults are saved in ``settings/config.json.default``.

-Except for comments (lines starting with ``//``), the config syntax is `standard JSON <http://en.wikipedia.org/wiki/JSON#Data_types.2C_syntax_and_example>`_.
-Intrepid editors will find that Yuno's comment stripping code is very stupid, so comments at the ends of lines .
+Except for comments, lines starting with ``//``, the syntax is `standard JSON <http://en.wikipedia.org/wiki/JSON#Data_types.2C_syntax_and_example>`_.
+Intrepid editors will find that Yuno's comment stripping code is very stupid, and putting comments at the ends of lines is just a fancy way to break it.
 Complaints may be addressed to:

 | ATTN: Roundfile Group
 | 127 Wontfix Road